-- G. Applications determined to have potential for unreasonable impacts.
-The District seeks to manage total groundwater production over a long term basis while avoiding the occurrence of unreasonable impacts.
-If the General Manager determines, through an evaluation of a Hydrogeological Report and aquifer test data, that there is potential for unreasonable impacts, the Board may deny the permit application or modify, reduce, adjust or curtail the requested permit amount; which may include issuance of a phased or partial permitted volume and/or pumping rate, and/or require other reasonable preemptive measures necessary to avoid and prevent the occurrence of unreasonable impacts.
-The District may use actual groundwater level measurements in one or more index wells to assess the actual impacts of the pumping project on the aquifer(s) over time.
-Mitigation measures shall be reserved only after all reasonable preemptive measures to avoid and prevent unreasonable impacts have been exhausted. - G. Applications found to have potential for unreasonable impacts. - 1.
+- G. Applications found to have potential for unreasonable impacts. - 1.
 Policy.
 The District seeks to manage total groundwater production on a long-term basis while avoiding the occurrence of unreasonable impacts.
 The preferred approach to achieve this objective is through an evaluation of the potential for unreasonable impacts using the best available science to anticipate such impacts, monitoring and data collection to measure the actual impacts on the aquifer(s) over time once pumping commences, and prescribed response measures to be triggered by defined aquifer conditions and implemented to avoid unreasonable impacts.
 Mitigation, if agreed to by the applicant, shall be reserved and implemented only after all reasonable preemptive avoidance measures have been exhausted and shall serve as a contingency for the occurrence of unreasonable impacts that are unanticipated and unavoidable through reasonable measures. - 2.
 Evaluation of potential for unreasonable impacts.
 All applications required to conduct an aquifer test and submit a Hydrogeological Report pursuant to District Rule 3-1.4.D. will be evaluated by the General Manager to assess the potential to cause unreasonable impacts.
-The evaluation of the potential for unreasonable impacts will apply the best available science and be performed on the basis of the Hydrogeologic Report, the aquifer test, and other factors relevant to the proposed production from the subject well/well field including but not limited to:

-local geology and aquifer conditions including water quality;
+The evaluation of the potential for unreasonable impacts will apply the best available science and be performed on the basis of the Hydrogeologic Report, the aquifer test, and other factors relevant to the proposed production from the subject well/well field including but not limited to: - a. local geology and aquifer conditions including water quality; - b. construction and location of the subject well/well field; - c. target production zone, production capacity, and proposed production rate of the subject well/well field; - d. construction/completion of existing wells in the area of influence; - e. drawdown over time and distance attributed to pumping from the subject well/well field; - f. drawdown attributed to drought conditions and seasonal increases in pumping from existing wells; - g. drawdown attributed to pumping from existing wells and from future domestic and livestock wells;